t4d-gmbh/Weekend-Out/README_solutions.md

 git log --oneline --since="2 days ago"
 ```

-- What information is displayed for each commit?
+- _Q.2._ What information is displayed for each commit?

+---

-Solution: The commit hash, the commit message, and the author.
+> **Solution Q.2**: The commit hash, the commit message, and the author.

+---

-- What is the commit hash and what is its purpose?
+- _Q.3._ What is the commit hash and what is its purpose?
+---
-Solution: The commit hash is a unique identifier for each commit.
+> **Solution Q.3**: The commit hash is a unique identifier for each commit.
 It is used to reference commits in Git commands.
+---

-- What's the difference between `git log` and `git reflog`?
+- _Q.4._ What's the difference between `git log` and `git reflog`?
+---
-Solution: `git log` shows the commit history of the current branch including merges and commits which are not part of the current branch history (e.g. commits from other branches).
+> **Solution Q.4**: `git log` shows the commit history of the current branch including merges and commits which are not part of the current branch history (e.g. commits from other branches).
 It is useful for tracking changes in the repository over time.
 On the other hand, `git reflog` shows the history of HEAD movements.
 This includes branch checkouts, commits, and merges and is useful for recovering lost commits.
+---

 Push the branch to the remote repository.